Comparison

 |---|---|---|

-| Core output | Raw odds per bookmaker and market — pre-match, live and historical; the public docs list no matched/paired output, rating or qualifying-loss fields. | Back prices arrive already paired to a live exchange lay price, rated, with the qualifying loss computed — oddsmatcher-ready. |
+| Core output | Raw odds per bookmaker and market (pre-match, live and historical); the public docs list no matched/paired output or rating fields. | Back prices arrive already paired to a live exchange lay price, rated.
+Oddsmatcher-ready. |

-| bet365 | Listed as covered: named on the homepage among featured sportsbooks and grouped under 'UK & Europe' on its coverage post — delivered as raw prices. | Included as standard across all seven feed types, arriving already matched — see the bet365 spoke. |
+| Bet365 | Listed as covered: named on the homepage among featured sportsbooks and grouped under 'UK & Europe' on its coverage post, delivered as raw prices. | Covered across all six feed types, arriving already matched. |

-| UK bookmaker depth | Lists major UK/European names — bet365, William Hill, Ladbrokes, Unibet, 888sport — inside a catalogue its own pages state at 300+ (homepage) to 370 (blog posts). | 60+ UK books including the domestic names big catalogues skip, normalised into one schema — live on the coverage dashboard. |
+| UK bookmaker depth | Lists major UK/European names (Bet365, William Hill, Ladbrokes, Unibet, 888sport) inside a catalogue its own pages state at 300+ (homepage) to 370 (blog posts). | 140+ bookmakers across a 20-country network (UK and Irish books plus the African, Australasian and North American domestic names wide catalogues skip), normalised into one schema and live on the coverage dashboard. |

-| Exchange lay prices | Lists Betfair Exchange and Matchbook with raw back and lay odds — pairing them to bookmaker back prices is your build. | Three exchanges (Betfair, Smarkets, Matchbook), with lay prices pre-paired to every bookmaker back price and rated. |
+| Exchange lay prices | Lists Betfair Exchange and Matchbook with raw back and lay odds; pairing them to bookmaker back prices is your build. | Four exchanges (Betfair, Smarkets, Matchbook and BETDAQ), with lay prices pre-paired to every bookmaker back price and rated. |

-| Regions | Does not document a region-filter parameter in its public API docs — selection is per individual bookmaker; the published coverage lists no South African or Nigerian domestic books. | A region-scoped feed, deep UK today; South African and Nigerian domestic books are on the roadmap — stated as roadmap, not shipped. |
+| Regions | Does not document a region-filter parameter in its public API docs (selection is per individual bookmaker); the published coverage lists no South African or Nigerian domestic books. | A region-scoped feed across a 20-country network (the UK, Ireland, South Africa, Nigeria, Kenya, Ghana, Tanzania, Uganda, Zambia, Cameroon, Côte d'Ivoire, Senegal, DR Congo, Mozambique, Malawi, Australia, Canada, the US, Rwanda and New Zealand), filtered from one endpoint. |

-| Pricing posture | Published self-serve: an interactive build-your-own pricing calculator plus a free tier with no credit card stated. | Scoped per client: a free trial key first, then a plain conversation — no request-quota arithmetic. |
+| Pricing posture | Published self-serve: an interactive build-your-own pricing calculator plus a free tier with no credit card stated. | Scoped per client: a free trial key first, then a plain conversation.
+No request-quota arithmetic. |

 | Docs and evaluation | Public documentation with no login, covering roughly 20 REST endpoints plus a documented WebSocket API; self-serve sign-up. | Public docs and a live coverage dashboard, so the feed is checkable before a single conversation. |